Rules & Regulations

 Winners Announcement & Awards Days

-All finalists will be informed after the jury meetings in August 2023.
+All finalist certificate and award winners will be informed after the jury meetings in August 2024.
 Which award (Gold, Silver, Black, Blue or White) was won will be revealed at the Awards Ceremony in Cannes.

 In the event of a win, the submitting company receives the trophy and the winning diploma.
 Duplicate trophies and diplomas can be ordered and purchased any time.